SciML/NonlinearSolve.jl/docs/src/solvers/FixedPointSolvers.md

 # Fixed Point Solvers

 Currently we don't have an API to directly specify Fixed Point Solvers.
-However, a Fixed Point Problem can be triviall converted to a Root Finding Problem.
+However, a Fixed Point Problem can be trivially converted to a Root Finding Problem.
 Say we want to solve:

 ```math
 f(u) = u